-As of April 2024, the Village has not encountered any lead service lines in its water distribution system.
+As of April 2025, the Village has not encountered any lead service lines in its water distribution system.
 Therefore, the Village has not replaced any water service lines for the purpose of removing lead service lines.
-Table 2-2 presents the Village's schedule for identifying the composition of the 3,855 water service lines for which the composition material is currently unknown.
-As indicated in the table, the Village expects to resolve all the service lines for which the composition is currently unknown by September 1, 2024.
+Table 2-2 presents the Village's schedule for identifying the composition of the 94 water service lines for which the composition material is currently unknown.
+As indicated in the table, the Village expects to resolve all the service lines.
 In the event a lead service line is identified, residents will be notified as required by the Act and encouraged to replace the customer-owned portion of the water service line if it is lead.
-Table 2-2 will be updated as appropriate for the LSL Replacement Plan updates for 2025 and 2026 as well as the Final LSL Replacement Plan, which is due before April 15, 2027.
+Table 2-2 will be updated as appropriate for the LSL Replacement Plan updates for 2026 as well as the Final LSL Replacement Plan, which is due before April 15, 2027.